cvetomir-todorov/CecoChat/docs/design-users.md

 ## Public profiles

 Public profiles are obtained by the clients when opening all chats and a single chat.
 Since the public profile data doesn't change frequently, calling the User database is avoided if the requested public profiles are already in a User cache.
 This reduces latency and also reduces the load on the User database which is SQL-based.
+The profile entries are added for a certain amount of time, after which they expire.